TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/usb/usb_dfu_example.md

 - If the enumeration is successful the following should be displayed on console.

 \imageStyle{usb_dfu_enum.png,width:50%}

+\cond SOC_AM261X
 \image html usb_dfu_enum.png AM64x-AM243x DFU Device detected.
+\endcond

+\cond SOC_AM243X || SOC_AM64X
+\image html usb_dfu_enum.png AM64x-AM243x DFU Device detected.
+\endcond

 - If the DFU device is not detected then most probably the WinUSB driver is not installed.
-- refer "Install steps for dfu-util tools(windows)" in \ref SDK_DOWNLOAD_PAGE
+- Refer "Install steps for dfu-util tools(windows)" in \ref SDK_DOWNLOAD_PAGE

 #### DFU Download

-- Open COM port in windows and /dev/ttyUSBx in linux which opens console for UART0.
+- Open COM port in windows and /dev/ttyUSBx in Linux which opens console for UART0.
 - Once the DFU device is enumerated run the following command.

 	**Windows**